SrulyRosenblat/Backspace_engine/README.md

 ## Game Engine

 This game engine was made for the "Intro to Game Engine's Class" at Hunter College.
-It is based largely on code from the lectures
+It is based largely on code from the lectures.

 ## Game
 ### untitled ghost game